Fun Facts About Jasper National Park

 12. It's very festive at Christmas

 If you plan to visit Jasper National Park in December, do not miss the vibrant Christmas cheer.
-The snow-covered mountain ranges and warm lights offer a feel-good ambiance of a white Christmas.
+The snow-covered mountain ranges and warm lights create a feel-good ambiance in line with a classic white Christmas.
+Jasper Park Lodge loves the festive season so much that it hosts Christmas in November, an annual event if you'd like to celebrate early.

 13. It's the second-largest Dark Sky Preserve

-Dark Sky Preserves are often in areas surrounding national parks and observatories, offering prime nocturnal views.
-There is a guided effort to reduce noise pollution, makign for spectacular sky watching.
+Dark Sky Preserves are often areas, like national parks, that provide fantastic conditions for viewing the stars and night sky.
+In these protected areas, there is a continuous effort to reduce light pollution.
 Jasper National Park is the second-largest dark sky preserve in the world.
-You can witness the magical view of the Aurora Borealis from September through mid-May.
+You can often witness the magical Aurora Borealis from September through mid-May.

 14. It's a significant water basin